 Whilst fears over getting proper and efficient access to finance remain, increasingly businesses are exploring non-traditional ways of accessing credit.
-Lenders such as ABN AMRO Commercial Finance are emerging as part of a new breed of alternative financiers.
+Lenders in the Commercial Finance sector are emerging as part of a new breed of alternative financiers.

 The ONS GDP survey carried out in July found that the economy grew by 0.6% in Q2, with 1 in every 8 businesses reportedly actively seeking to hire additional staff as a top priority.